lakshithapramodya/device-hub/README.md

 ```

-You can add a random secret value for JWT_SECRET.
+You can add a random secret value for JWT_SECRET and backend base url as BASE_URL value

 ## Step 4: Run the project by following command